Jkw-008/helm-learning/README.md

 ## Troubleshooting

-- when run `helm install full-coral ./kj-helm`
+- when run `helm install full-coral ./helm-learning`
     - Received an error: `Error: INSTALLATION FAILED: cannot re-use a name that is still in use`
-        - use helm upgrade instead, since you can’t install the same thing twice: `KJ-helm helm upgrade full-coral ./kj-helm`
+        - use helm upgrade instead, since you can’t install the same thing twice: `helm-learning helm upgrade full-coral ./helm-learning`

             `full-coral` is the release name, it can be anything